 Ticking all these boxes shouldn't exceed your beginner budget either, which at this stage will most probably be fairly small.
 With this expert round-up of the best beginner acoustic guitars, we're committed to proving you can get started with a great guitar bearing the name of a big-name brand on the headstock, from as little as $149.

 We've rounded up 10 of the best acoustic guitars for beginners and provided comprehensive buying advice to help you make the right decision.
 Just hit the 'buying advice' button above to head straight there.

-If you just want to get straight to our top recommendation, you can check out our number one choice below…
+If you just want to get straight to our top recommendation, you can check out our top choices below…

 - Buying for a child?
 Check out the best guitars for kids

 - Check out the best beginner electric guitars

 Best acoustic guitars for beginners: Our top picks